 My interest in counselling began after having counselling for some of my own life issues.
 I was a teacher for more than 20 years and I qualified as a counsellor in 2006.
 I became a registered member of BACP in 2013.
-I have 15 years of post qualifying experience as a counsellor with Community Counselling and also started to offer private counselling in 2019.
+I have 15 years of post qualifying experience as a counsellor with Community Counselling and in private practice.
 I have experience of counselling trainee counsellors to support them with their training and course requirements for personal therapy.

 Whilst completing my training in counselling, I was a volunteer counsellor with Place2Be offering play therapy for a year and half in a primary school and went back to this for a year after retiring from my day job.

 I have worked with a wide range of counselling issues - anxiety and depression, low self esteem, childhood sexual abuse, relationship difficulties, bereavement and loss and family problems.
 Through my own training and therapy I have learnt that we all deserve to be heard by others and that a good counselling relationship is the basis for therapeutic growth in an individual.